 Established in 1986, our organisation offers free membership to individuals and family members and others who have an interest in advancing the rights and needs of people with disability.

-Kalgoorlie event: Are you working with students who behave in challenging ways and may have FASD?
-This workshop, for teachers & education assistants, is being held on 16 March 2018…
+Geraldton event: 4 May 2018.
+Are you working with students who behave in challenging ways and may have FASD?
+This workshop is for teachers & education assistants.

 Connect with us on Facebook

 People with developmental disabilities and their families live their lives their way.

 DDWA creates lasting positive change by:

 - Supporting people with developmental disability and their families to have a strong voice